Poet Laureate of Philadelphia: Youth poets laureate

-The position of Youth Poet Laureate of Philadelphia has a one-year duration, corresponding roughly to the school year.
-It is often announced in June or July.
-The Youth Poet Laureate receives mentoring from the Philadelphia Poet Laureate, and is encouraged to develop a "signature project that engages the public" during their year.
+The position of Youth Poet Laureate of Philadelphia has a one-year duration, corresponding roughly to the school year. to qualify, poets must be a resident of Philadelphia enrolled in high school or a homeschool equivalent for the following school year.
+Applications often open in May or June, and the winning poet is announced in the fall.
+The Youth Poet Laureate receives mentoring from the Philadelphia Poet Laureate and is encouraged to develop a "signature project that engages the public" during their year.